Take a look at our 6 best lenses for the Canon T6i and T6s, from prime to zoom lenses.

 Canon EF-S 10-18mm f/4.5-5.6 IS STM

 The Image Stabilization is perfect for those who plan on shooting at night or generally without a tripod, as you can shoot with speeds you otherwise couldn’t.
+With wide angle lenses you can also expect to have most of your shots quite sharp because of the small depth of field (something that naturally comes with a wide field of view, despite the aperture size).

 Who is this lens for?
 At such wide angles, you see the whole world differently, which is why I think every photographer should own a wideangle lens!
 It’s great for landscape, traveling, architecture, real estate, clubs/indoor and group shots.